developerammar382/whatsapp/replit.md

 - Responsive UI for all screen sizes
 - Message reactions and typing indicators
 - Read receipts and online status
+- **Updated avatar storage to use base64 compression** (no Firebase Storage billing required)
+  - Avatars automatically compressed to max 50KB
+  - Images resized to 200x200px for optimal performance
+  - Stored directly in Firestore user documents

 ## Next Steps (Future Enhancements)
 - Push notifications using Firebase Cloud Messaging